-If your registration term runs out, your domain name goes into a pending release status.
+If your registration term runs out, your domain name goes into the redemption period status.
 This is where the registrant has 90 days to reinstate the domain name before it is made available to register by the general public again.

-You can find out how to reinstate your domain name when in pending release here.
+You can find out how to reinstate your domain name while it is in the redemption period here.

 Some providers allow you to auto-renew your domain name registration.
 This is something that you might want to enable.